Frequently Asked Questions

 What is Voting Centers Now?

-Voting Centers Now! is a non-partisan, grassroots, volunteer effort.
+Voting Centers Now! is a non-partisan, grassroots, volunteer effort of Denton County election workers.
 We don't collect dues, raise money or accept financial contributions.
 All Denton County voters are welcome to participate by following these easy steps.

-Our only goal is to get Voting Centers for Denton County, which would allow us to vote at any polling place in the county throughout every election -- during Early Voting, as we do now and on Election Day, as voters do in 96 other Texas counties.
+Our only goal is to get Vote Centers for Denton County, which would allow us to vote at any polling place in the county throughout every election -- during Early Voting, as we do now and on Election Day, as voters do in 99 other Texas counties.

 More questions about us?